 Read our annual reports going back several years on the Charity Commission Website.

-Our mission is make sure that Scouting actively engages and supports young people in their personal development, empowering them to make a positive contribution to society.
+Our mission remains to actively engage and support young people in their personal development, empowering them to make a positive contribution to society.